januszgrze/bitcoinrollups/website/websitecopy/research/applications/execution-environments.md

 And, of course, the EVM supports a robust [ecosystem of on-chain applications](https://dappradar.com/rankings/protocol/ethereum) on the Ethereum mainchain and EVM-compatible rollups.

-### Minimized trust assumptions
+These VMs provide developers with more flexible programming langages, and the end result is more applications and utility for BTC.
+In the height of the 2021-2022 frenzy, [you can see](https://www.theblock.co/data/on-chain-metrics/comparison-bitcoin-ethereum/transaction-fees-daily) that the Ethereum network had a higher fee revenue than Bitcoin.
+This could be down to the fact that Ethereum enabled developers to build more applications, some found product market fit, and users paid fees to interact with these applications.

+To ensure that Bitcoin has a healthy fee environment to replace the block subsidy, it might be worthwhile to have developers create new waves of applications.
+If some of these applications find product market fit, users will use them and then pay more fees to Bitcoin miners as a result.

+Rollups are a great candidate to provide more developer friendly environments.

+### Sidechains versus rollups

 Some might argue, “well, we have EVM-compatible sidechains, and hardly anyone uses those.”

-But, the only way users can use BTC on these sidechains is through federated bridges.
-As new offchain scaling solutions implement BitVM, sidechains and rollups will have bridges with minimized trust assumptions.
+Currently, the only way users can use BTC on these sidechains is through federated bridges.
+As these projects implement more trust-minimized bridging, users will be able to take on less trust assumptions when interacting with these protocols.

-Is this trustless?
-No. But, they would take on similar trust assumptions to Arbitrum, which is the most popular scaling solution in Ethereum today.

-This is arguably a better trust model than using today's sidechains, custodial scaling solutions, or custodial applications leveraged in other Layer 2 protocols.

-### Sidechains versus rollups

-Before we dive in here, it's worth noting that the distinction between a sidechain and a rollup is a bit hazy right now.
-But, we want to clarify why it might be better for teams to build rollups.
+It's worth noting that the distinction between a sidechain and a rollup is a bit hazy right now.
+Candidly, current sidechains cannot enable unilateral exit, and proposed rollup implementations won't be able to do that either, so neither can be considered trustless.

-Sidechains see users take on additional trust assumptions because they're interacting with an entirely different consensus protocol in addition to the 1-N trust assumption from BitVM.
-They have to trust validators of that consensus protocol that their transactions will be included in blocks and that the sidechain's data is made available to node operators.

-Now, these chains can be sufficiently decentralized, but this doesn't discount that users are trusting a completely separate consensus protocol.

-Rollups, on the otherhand, inherit consensus and data availability from Bitcoin.
-The major trust assumption users take on is 1-N
-Other components of the blockchain’s architecture can be offloaded to other consensus protocols.
-Developers can use the Bitcoin L1 for data availability, BitVM to verify execution, and alternative consensus protocols for sequencing and proving.
-Or, they might opt for a centralized system for better performance.

-Modularization enables developers to make tradeoffs specific to their application.
-For example, what’s the best sequencer design for your rollup?

-It completely depends on what you’re building.

-Privacy applications might be fine with slower performance for improved censorship resistance.
-On-chain gaming applications might be okay with a centralized sequencer even if there is a potential for liveness failures.

-But, this seems like a lot of development effort having to build sequencer protocols, decentralized prover coordination and more…

-Again, it completely depends on what the rollup’s goals are.

-Rollups might want to build their own decentralized sequencer and prover coordination protocol.
-That may see it get longer to market, for the tradeoff that it would have a dedicated design around decentralization.
-Or, rollups can opt-in to sharing a credibly neutral network that is shared by any number of rollups.

-All of these design choices are dependent on the goals of the rollup.
-And through protocol modularity, developers will have more flexibility and choice around how we construct protocols and applications.
+But pushing for new bridging technologies will see users take on less trust assumptions.
+And by modularizing Bitcoin, projects can design tradeoffs specific to their application.
+This can show what's possible when developers can build

+Then long term, there will be a stronger argument for the addition of [new opcodes](https://bitcoinrollups.org/#section-5-building-validity-rollups-on-bitcoin) that would enable true validity rollups.
+These rollups will see users not forgoe self-custody of their BTC in order to interact with second layer protocols.

+### To Finish

+Rollups are no silver bullet, but they do enable more flexible developer environments.
+This could potentially create a wider range of applications on Bitcoin and give users more opportunities to spend BTC and pay fees to miners securing the network.

+As teams build more scaling protocols in 2024, we should closely follow which onboard the most developers.
+We should also follow how new applications on these protocols pay fees directly to Bitcoin miners and strengthen the long-term security of the network.